 }

-Define the resolveRectPos() function resolve the collision between a RigidRectangle and position by wrapping the mCircleCollider local variable around the position and invoking the RigidCirlce to RigidRectangle collision function.
+Define the resolveRectPos() function resolve the collision between a RigidRectangle and a position by wrapping the mCircleCollider local variable around the position and invoking the RigidCirlce to RigidRectangle collision function.
 When interpenetration is detected, the position is pushed outside of the rectangle shape according to the computed mCollisionInfo.

 function resolveRectPos(rectShape, particle) {